 - Freeze-dried fruit

-- Muffins or quick breads loaded with fruit or vegetables (e.g., zucchini bread)
+- Muffins or quick breads loaded with fruit or vegetables (e.g., zucchini bread; you can also swap unsweetened applesauce for oil when baking)

 - Trail mix—but skip the candy!
 Stick with dried fruits, nuts, and seeds